ideasman42/mpvctl/readme.rst

   :prev:                Play the previous item in the playlist.
   :seek:                Seek relative to the current playback position.
   :add:                 Add file(s) to the playlist.
+  :stash:               Stash the current state and clear the playlist.
   :trash-current:       Move the file that is currently playing to the trash.

 Subcommand: ``quit``